 VA Education Benefits

-A covered individual is any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill® benefits.
+A covered individual is any individual who is entitled to educational assistance under Chapter 31 (Veteran Readiness & Employment) or Chapter 33 (Post-9/11 GI Bill®) benefits.

-- The Montgomery GI Bill® assists active duty and Reservists with the pursuit of higher education degrees, certificates, and other education and training.
+- The Montgomery GI Bill® assists Active Duty (Chapter 30) and Reservists (Chapter 1606) with the pursuit of higher education degrees, certificates, and other education and training.

 These other VA education and training programs offer various education and training benefits or increased benefits to certain Reservists and Veterans and their survivors and dependents: